250 Years of Freedom: The Army Birthday Ball at Fort Concho

 |0

-This work, 250 Years of Freedom: The Army Birthday Ball at Fort Concho [Image 9 of 9], by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 250 Years of Freedom: The Army Birthday Ball at Fort Concho, by A1C Brian Lummus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.